fjwright/Run-REDUCE-0/UserGuide.md

 Note that the Windows look-and-feel only works on Microsoft Windows and the GTK look-and-feel only works on GNU platforms such as GNU/Linux with GTK+ 2.2 or later (e.g. Ubuntu 18 and later), but the Motif look-and-feel should work on all platforms.
-Note that there seems to be a minor glitch in the GTK look-and-feel that causes an error report, but nevertheless it appears to work.
 (Specifying the look-and-feel this way is a temporary measure; I hope to provide better support for specifying the look-and-feel at some later date.)